 - First you have to create a configuration file in Apple's Property List format.

 - ApplicationIdentifier and ApplicationName: The name and bundle identifer of the diff tool application, respectively.
 This is used to find the application on your system.
 You should always provide both values.

-- DisplayName: The name as it should appear in the Tower preferences.
+- DisplayName: The name as it should appear in the Tower settings.

 - LaunchScript: The file name of the launch script to launch the diff tool application.
 It acts as a wrapper script as each diff tool accepts parameters differently.
 See below how to create the LaunchScript

 - Identifier: A unique identifier for the diff tool.